wp-plugins/wp-members/readme.txt

 * Major menus change - if you use the $wpmem->menus object directly, this is now $wpmem->menus_clone (setting $wpmem->clone_menus remains the same). wpmem_menu_settings and wpmem_menus are now wpmem_clone_menu_settings and wpmem_clone_menus.
 New menu handing has been introduced in the $wpmem->menus object and that will take the place of the cloned menu options.

+* New folder structure being implemented
+  - All admin js & css load from /assets/ not /admin/

 = 3.2.9 =